 “By nature proverbs are not absolute promises from God that guarantee the promised outcome if one follows them.
 Rather, they point out patterns of conduct that, if followed, give one the best chance of success.
 In other words, they offer general principles for successful living rather than a comprehensive “legal code for life'” (page 315).

+Proverbs are principles for wise-living, not promises.
 Considering the nature of a proverb then, God does not promise us that if we diligently teach our children about God and His ways, and raise them to love Him they will grow into godly, responsible adults.
 Though it is far more likely to turn out that way if we do, then if we don’t.

 The grief of many godly parents has been multiplied because they misunderstood Proverbs 22:6.
-Jen Wilken comments on this in her book “Women of the Word:”
+Jen Wilken comments on this in her book “Women of the Word:

 “Reading a proverb as a promise can lead to heartache and doubt.
 Understanding it as a general rule for life can point us toward wise decision-making.”